codegino/nextjs-ts-tw-tldr/README.md

-# Next.js, TypeScript, Tailwind, Jest, Playwright, Storybook example
+# Next.js, TypeScript, Tailwind Boilerplate

+A very lean NextJS boilerplate with TypeScript and Tailwind support.
+Plus all the goodness of ESLint and Prettier!

 ## Dependencies